Bellawei0/Scry/README.md

 1. Download or pull the project source code from Github

 This repository contains all the source code to run the application in a Docker container, or without it.

-The Dockerized build needs a few lines of code to be different in the back-end. scry_dev.py contains the back-end applciation code for running without Docker scry_prod.py is used for the dockerized application
+The Dockerized build has a few lines of code that are different in the back-end.

+scry_dev.py contains the back-end applciation code for running without Docker

+scry_prod.py is used for the dockerized application

 For the Dockerized build, the Front-end code uses a production optimized static build.

 This means all of our React.JS application code is converted into static assets to be served by the Back-end rather than running 2 applications at the same time.
 We did run both applications together during development, and all the original development files are inlcuded as well.

 To productionize the React.js application, we ran the command "npm run build", which creates a build folder with all the static assets generated from our React source code.

 We then link the scry_prod.py to this build folder and serve the assets.
 This is far more efficient that running both applications in a production environment.

 To avoid publishing our cloud security credentials, we have removed them from the application.

-You will need to include your own SQL database and S3 bucker to use this application There is no database schema script, as the SQLAlchemy package we use takes care of that.
+You will need to include your own SQL database and S3 bucker to use this application

+There is no database schema script, as the SQLAlchemy package we use takes care of that.

 You can use a link to any database schema.

-The first time you run the application you need to inlclude the command "db.create_all()" This will create the tables defined by the Objects in models.py that map to the database We have included this db.create_all in the first line in the route "/api/register", so that when you register your first user, the tables are created first.
+The first time you run the application you need to inlclude the command "db.create_all()"

+This will create the tables defined by the Objects in models.py that map to the database

+We have included this db.create_all in the first line in the route "/api/register", so that when you register your first user, the tables are created first.

 After registering this first user, the tables will be created.

 YOU WILL THEN NEED TO GO AND COMMENT OUT THE LINE db.create_all() !!!!!!!!!
 <find line, add image>